bennibbelink/born-wasm-examples/README.md

-Examples of born-ml/born in the browser
+# Born WASM Examples

 This repository demonstrates how to run machine learning models from the [born-ml/born](https://github.com/born-ml/born) framework in the browser using Go's WebAssembly (WASM) runtime.
+Access the demo [here](https://bennibbelink.github.io/born-wasm-examples).

 ## What It Does